apache/nuttx/configs/z16f2800100zcog/README.txt

   on a different platform, you will need to change the path in the ZDS binaries in those that file and your PATH environment variable.

+Version 5.2.1
+  On June 2, 2019, support for the 5.2.1 ZDS-II toolchain was added.
+That toolchain is unverified as of tis writing.

 Other Versions

-  If you use any version of ZDS-II other than 5.0.1 or if you install ZDS-II at any location other than the default location, you will have to modify configs/z16f2800100zcog/*/Make.defs.
+  If you use any version of ZDS-II or if you install ZDS-II at any location other than the default location, you will have to modify arch/z16/src/z16f/Kconfig and configs/z16f2800100zcog/scripts/Make.defs.
   Simply edit that file, changing 5.0.1 to whatever.
-Also make sure that your PATH environment variable includes th correct path to the toolchain.

 Patches
 =======